Review and sign I-20 or DS-2019

 Make housing arrangements.

 Make housing arrangements before arrival.
 ISSS cannot make housing arrangements for you.
 To live on-campus, students should apply far in advance of the semester start date.
 For further housing information, visit the housing website at www.fau.edu/housing or call 561-297-2880.
-Additional off-campus housing information is available here.
+International students who already have housing arrangements may check in as early as on August 9.
+Additional cost of $30/night will apply.
+Please contact ISSS if you need more information about earlier arrival on campus.
+For additional off-campus housing information please click here.

 Prepare for money matters.